This page contains affiliate links. Please read our disclosure for more info.

-Use your personal item – If you have to use the check-in desk and the airline allows an extra personal item (see below for details) remove something heavy from your bag like a laptop, camera, or packing cube while you are checking in.
+Use your personal item – If you have to use the check-in desk and the airline allows an extra personal item (see below for details), remove something heavy from your bag like a laptop, camera, or packing cube while you are checking in.
 You can always put it back in your bag afterwards.

 Wear it – Wear your heaviest clothes and shoes on the plane—we did this for a ski trip to Finland.
-If it’s too warm to wear your jumper or jacket carry it or tie it around your waist rather than pack it.
+If it’s too warm to wear your jumper or jacket, carry it or tie it around your waist rather than pack it.

 Compress – Be careful how you pack your bag so it doesn’t look too bulky.
 Use packing cubes or compression bags to reduce the size of your clothes and compress the straps on the outside of your backpack to make it smaller.
-If it doesn’t look big the airline is less likely to weigh it.
+If it doesn’t look big, the airline is less likely to weigh it.